ckaestne/seai/lectures/17_fairness_ii/fairness_ii.md

 ![](hiring.png)
 <!-- .element: class="stretch" -->

-* Who are affected groups?
+* Who are the groups possibly harm by biased decisions?
 * What kind of harm can be caused?
 * Which fairness metric to use?
   * Independence, separation w/ FPR vs. FNR?

 ---
 # Building Fair ML Systems